theotime-me/pzm/docs/core/addClass.md

-The .addClass Prizm's method allows you to add a className to any DOM element.
-You have to pass a string as argument or an array to add multiples classes.
+The `$.addClass()` Prizm's method allows you to add one (or more) className to any DOM element(s).
+You have to pass a string or an array as argument to add multiples classes.

 ``` html
   <!-- HTML code-->